 |B L||W W||W||Family||Latin Name|

 |4.5" 10.7cm||7.5" 18.3cm||0.35oz 9.9g||Parulidae||Vermivora bachmanii|

-Distribution: Was found in swamps and bottomlands in North Carolina, west to Missouri, south to Louisiana, east to Georgia.
-Migrated through Key West in the state of Florida to Cuba and the Isles of Pines during its migration periods.
+Distribution: The Bachman's Warbler was found in swamps and bottomlands of the southeastern states.
+It was never known to be an abundant bird.
+Unfortunately, these birds were shot and killed by collectors, as they migrated through their known Florida corridors.
+It was seen in North Carolina, west to Missouri, south to Louisiana and east to Georgia.
+It migrated through Key West in the state of Florida to Cuba and to the Isles of Pines during its migration periods.

 Return to North American Warblers